 Making a claim on unclaimed property is not difficult.
 Use the following steps:

-- Start with the State where you currently live.
-Using the drop down menu for State Unclaimed Property Search provided above, select your current state and follow the instructions for the search provided by the State website.
+Start with the State where you currently live.
+Using the US Map for State Unclaimed Property Search provided above, select your current state and follow the instructions for the search provided by the State website.